visualne/FlickFinderV2/FlickFinderV2/README.md

+###DISCLAIMER
-DISCLAIMER: I did not upload any of the pirated content that this script may or may not find.
+I did not upload any of the pirated content that this script may or may not find.
 This script is only to be used for educational purposes only.

+###Overvew

 This script reads in a list of movies and runtimes from an input file.
 It then hits the youtube apis with the title of the movie, looking for movies on youtube that are very close to the runtime of the movie read in.

-*You will have to use your own api key.
-You can replace it as the first argument in the call to the constructor at the bottom of the code.
+Usage example: python FlickFinder.py --apikey alkjsdfjadsj;fkla --movielist 2001Movies.txt

 *You will have to install the isodate python module in order to get this to run